tcarland/spark-hive-tools/README.md

  * HiveTableSwapper - Move tables with an optional re-partition.
- * ParquetValidate  - Validate a table schema across parquet partitions.
+ * ParquetValidate  - Compare schemas across parquet partitions (ie. schema evolution).
  * DBValidate       - Compare counts and schema of a hive table to an external jdbc database.

 ##### HiveTableSwapper